underscoreio/essential-scala/src/pages/implicits/type-classes.md

 The *scope rule* of implicit resolution uses a special set of scoping rules that allow us to package implicits in useful ways.
 These rules, collectively referred to as **implicit scope**, form a search path that the compiler uses to locate implicits:

- 1. **Local scope** -- First look locally for any identifier that is tagged as `implicit`.
+ 1. **Local scope**---First look locally for any identifier that is tagged as `implicit`.
 This must be a single identifier (i.e. `a`, not `a.b`), and can be defined locally or in the surrounding class, object, or trait, or `imported` from elsewhere.

- 2. **Companion objects** -- If an implicit cannot be found locally, the compiler looks in the companion objects of types involved in the type error.
+ 2. **Companion objects**---If an implicit cannot be found locally, the compiler looks in the companion objects of types involved in the type error.
 Will see more of this rule in the next section.

 ### Packaging Implicit Values